Thomas Merton: Writer

 At the end of 1968, the new abbot, Flavian Burns, allowed him to undertake a tour of Asia, during which he met the Dalai Lama in India on three occasions, and also the Tibetan Buddhist Dzogchen master Chatral Rinpoche, followed by a solitary retreat near Darjeeling, India.
 In Darjeeling, he befriended Tsewang Yishey Pemba, a prominent member of the Tibetan community.
-Then, in what was to be his final letter, he noted, "In my contacts with these new friends, I also feel a consolation in my own faith in Christ and in his dwelling presence.
-I hope and believe he may be present in the hearts of all of us."
+Then, in what was to be his final letter, he noted:

+In my contacts with these new friends, I also feel a consolation in my own faith in Christ and in his dwelling presence.
+I hope and believe he may be present in the hearts of all of us.

 Merton's role as a writer is explored in novelist Mary Gordon's On Merton (2019).

 Personal life

 The grave of Thomas Merton.
 His grave marker reads "Fr.
 Louis Merton, died Dec.
 10, 1968".

-According to The Seven Storey Mountain, the youthful Merton loved jazz, but by the time he began his first teaching job he had forsaken all but peaceful music.
-Later in life, whenever he was permitted to leave Gethsemani for medical or monastic reasons, he would catch what live jazz he could, mainly in Louisville or New York.
+According to his book The Seven Storey Mountain, the youthful Merton loved jazz, but by the time he began his first teaching job he had forsaken all but peaceful music.
+Later in life, whenever he was permitted to leave Gethsemani for medical or monastic reasons, he would catch what live jazz he could, mainly in Louisville or New York City.

 In April 1966, Merton underwent surgery to treat debilitating back pain.
 While recuperating in a Louisville hospital, he fell in love with Margie Smith, a student nurse assigned to his care.
 (He referred to her in his diary as "M.") He wrote poems to her and reflected on the relationship in "A Midsummer Diary for M." Merton struggled to maintain his vows while being deeply in love.
 It is not known if he ever consummated the relationship.